Energy in Russia: Nuclear power

 Nuclear power produced 216 TWh of electricity in 2020, representing 20% of Russian electricity production and 11.8% of global nuclear power production.
 There are thirty-eight nuclear reactors in operation across Russia producing 29.4 GW of electricity.
 Four new reactors are under construction, with a further thirty-four in various stages of planning.

 From 2001, all Russian civil reactors were operated by Energoatom.
 On 19 January 2007, Russian Parliament adopted legislation which created Atomenergoprom - a holding company for all Russian civil nuclear industry, including Energoatom, the nuclear fuel producer and supplier TVEL, the uranium trader Tekhsnabexport (Tenex) and nuclear facilities constructor Atomstroyexport.

 Uranium exploration and development activities have been largely concentrated on three east-of-Urals uranium districts (Transural, West Siberia and Vitim).
 The most important uranium-producing area has been the Streltsovsky region near Krasnokamensk in the Chita Oblast.
 In 2019, Russia was the world's seventh largest producer of uranium, accounting for 4.7% of global output.

 Peat

-Principal peat deposits are located in the north-western parts of Russia, in West Siberia, near the western coast of Kamchatka and in several other far-eastern regions.
-The Siberian peatlands account for nearly 75% of Russia's total reserves of 186 billion tonnes, second only to Canada's.
-Approximately 5% of exploitable peat (1.5 million tonnes per annum) is used for fuel production.
-Although peat was used as industrial fuel for power generation in Russia for a long period, its share has been in long-term decline, and since 1980 has amounted to less than 1%.
+Despite the wildfires in Russia partly due to previous peat extraction, as late as 2023 some Russian academics were still considering peat as a fuel.